sorinnicumarian/BCI/README.md

+# 🧠 NeuroCursor
-# 🧠 NeuroCursor: A Non-Invasive BCI System for Multiclass Cursor Control Using Motor Imagery and the Emotiv Insight EEG Headset
+##A Non-Invasive BCI System for Multiclass Cursor Control Using Motor Imagery and the Emotiv Insight EEG Headset

 ## 📄 Abstract